Pothole: Television

 In the Seinfeld episode The Pothole, George discovers that he has lost his keys, including a commemorative Phil Rizzuto keychain that says "Holy Cow" when activated.
 He then retraces his steps, and returns to a street where he had jumped over a pothole, which is now filled in with asphalt.
 The "Holy Cow" phrase is heard when a car runs over it.

+News

+In December 2025, the BBC current affairs programme Panorama broadcast an episode titled "The Pothole Problem", in which reporter Richard Bilton investigated the rising number of potholes across the United Kingdom, the injuries and vehicle damage they cause, and the difficulties local authorities face in keeping up with repairs.